delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 This is what happens:
 ![Workspace One, AzureAD Error](/assets/blog/2020/10/mdm/Screen%20Shot%202020-10-17%20at%208.27.16%20PM.png)

+It does seem that Microsoft has finally recognized a major flaw, and allowed the ability to [create custom attributes in AzureAD](https://docs.microsoft.com/en-us/azure/active-directory/external-identities/user-flow-add-custom-attributes).
+This could have helped us with a workaround.
+However, if anyone **does** know of a way to fix this issue, I would honestly love to hear it.
+Even if we can't/don't use it going forward, just for completion.

 We unfortunately went the manual route.
 Requiring users to sign in manually to Azure AD, and then manually sign into the MDM.